 Based on their level for each class period, students earn points.
 The levels are written in growth mindset language, so students are clear on what they can do to achieve different levels and earn more points.

-We have both paper point/data tracker and digital ones.
+We have both paper point/data trackers and digital ones.
 That way, students can track their points (they get bonus points for tracking accurately), and you (or an Instructional Assistant) can check for accuracy as frequently as you deem appropriate.

 We recommend more frequent (hourly or daily) checks in the beginning which can taper off to weekly and/or monthly checks later on.
 They can then use those points to purchase rewards from the included and fun Rewards Menu.